Trustpilot Reviews

 Thyroid Function & Blood Test Results

 The thyroid gland is composed of follicles that selectively absorb iodine as iodide ions from the blood to produce the thyroid hormones.
 Twenty five percent of all the bodies iodine resides in the thyroid gland.
 As the American Thyroid Association says, the thyroid must have iodine to function correctly.
-If it does not then you are going to have problems whether your T levels are in the so-called normal range or not.
+If it does not then you are going to have problems whether your T levels are in the normal range or not.

 After all, how can they fit one set of hormone levels and call them normal for everyone?
 We are all different with slightly different physiology and different nutritional needs based upon genetic and metabolic type.
 Of course, we all have the same basic nutritional needs but where one person may do well on a high protein, high fat diet the next may not and instead require more good carbs to maintain good health.